zxeenu/zxeenu/README.md

 - 🧠 Keep the logic fearless
 - 🚨 Let exceptions be loud

+I value designs where:

+- errors are explicit
+- edge cases are uncomfortable to ignore
+- intent is obvious from types and structure (I’d go so far as to say types are part of the developer documentation)

 ## 🛠️ Technologies and Tools

 - **Languages:** TypeScript, Python, Go
 - **Frameworks & Tools:** Laravel, React, Remix, Mantine, Prisma
-- **DevOps:** Docker, Docker Compose, Caddy Server
+- **DevOps:** Docker, Docker Compose, Caddy
-- **Other Interests:** Distributed architectures, Event Based Systems, Message Brokers, Observability, Reactive Programming
+- **Other Interests:** distributed architectures, event-based systems, message brokers, observability, reactive programming, probabilistic data structures (will I ever have a chance where I will need to use one 😞)

 ## 📊 GitHub Stats